 Difficulty: Hard

-Materials: Dartboard, arts, pens and paper
+Materials: Dartboard, darts, pens and paper

 We love darts because it helps release some anger in a controlled way.
 It encourages everyone to share their feelings, and this promotes effective emotional regulation.